 Want to land the job of your dreams?
 A creative CV is the perfect way to stand out from the crowd.

-Finding a job in the design industry can be difficult as it's an extremely competitive sector.
-There are so many talented people
+Finding a job in the design industry is an extremely competitive and with so many talented people

 around, even getting noticed is a job in itself.